karatelabs/karate/README.md

 * match test != { foo: 'baz' }
 ```

 > You typically will *never* need to use the `!=` (not-equals) operator !
-Use it sparingly, and only for simple string or payload comparisons.
+Use it sparingly, and only for string, number or simple payload comparisons.

 ### `set` multiple
 Karate has an elegant way to set multiple keys (via path expressions) in one step.
 For convenience, non-existent keys (or array elements) will be created automatically.
 You can find more JSON examples [here](karate-junit4/src/test/java/com/intuit/karate/junit4/demos/js-arrays.feature).